Loch Awe

 The South End of Loch Awe lies only 7 miles from Dun Add Fort, the historic fort where kings of the ancient Scottish kingdom of Dal Riata were crowned.
 This area has been inhabited since the Iron age.

 Loch Awe has 4 castles, Kilchurn castle, Innes Chonnel, Fraoch Eileen and Fincharn Castle.
-Innes Chonnel and Froach Eileen are on islands).
-Innes Chonnel was the original seat of Clan Campbell until the 15th Century, whose slogan “Cruachan!” refers to the mountain Ben Cruachan that sits at the north end of Loch Awe
+Innes Chonnel and Froach Eileen are on islands.
+Innes Chonnel was the original seat of Clan Campbell until the 15th Century, whose slogan “Cruachan!” refers to the mountain Ben Cruachan that dominates the north end of Loch Awe.

-The Pass of Brander at the West end of Loch Awe was the site of a battle in 1308 (or 1309) fought (and won) by Robert the Bruce during the Scottish wars of independence.
+The Pass of Brander at the West end of Loch Awe was the site of a battle in 1308 (or 1309) which was fought and won by Robert the Bruce during the Scottish wars of independence.
+The Bruce Chapel in St Conan’s Kirk, commemorates this.

 There used to be a ferry connecting the middle of Loch Awe from Portsonachan to Taycreggan which is only 500 metres wide.
 Often cattle would swim the crossing when being taken to market.